WARNING TO MARYLAND HOMEBUYERS!

 Under Maryland law, real estate licensees (including agents and brokers) owe their clients a duty of honesty, good faith, reasonable care and due diligence; and must disclose material facts about a property which they know or should know.
 Moreover, real estate licensees owe a duty of loyalty to the client.
 The typical Buyer Brokerage agreement further provides that the agent and broker will represent the interests of its client.
 Maryland case law describes the agent and broker as a fiduciary.
 Despite these duties, the MAR Contract takes unfair advantage of homebuyers who are not expecting the agent and broker who represent their interests to include such a provision in the Contract they have to sign to purchase their home.

 The one-sided fee-shifting provision in residential contracts of sale is contrary to public policy.
 Such predatory behavior should be addressed by corrective legislation.
 Either the provision should be declared void by law or it should be modified to apply to whoever prevails in order to put the agent and homebuyer on an equal footing.

 When a homeowner faces major economic losses due to the negligence or fraud of the realtor, experienced counsel must evaluate the strength of the case and likelihood of success.
 This requires an investigation of the facts and assessment of any legal issue that might be raised in defense.
 With an understanding of the potential risks and benefits, litigation may be the only option to obtain compensation to repair and restore the home.

 Whitney, LLP represents homebuyers in claims and litigation against negligent and dishonest real estate agents, and those that commit fraud.
-Contact our office for a Free Consultation at 410 583 8000 or use our online Quick Contact Form.
+Contact our office for a Legal Consultation at 410 583 8000 or use our online Quick Contact Form.